NativeScript/docs-v7/docs/start/cli-basics.md

 - Visual Studio Code gives you the ability to debug JavaScript and TypeScript code directly in your editor.
 The NativeScript team maintains an official [NativeScript Visual Studio Code extension](https://www.nativescript.org/nativescript-for-visual-studio-code) that enables step debugging for NativeScript apps.
 - Visual Studio Code is a fast, modern editor that Microsoft [updates frequently](https://code.visualstudio.com/updates/).
 - Visual Studio Code is available for Windows, macOS, and Linux.
-- Microsoft backs visual Studio Code; therefore, you can feel confident that the editor will continue to be supported in the future.
+- Microsoft backs Visual Studio Code; therefore, you can feel confident that the editor will continue to be supported in the future.

 If you do choose to [try Visual Studio Code](https://code.visualstudio.com/), let’s look at one tip you might find useful as you develop NativeScript apps.